MaayanLab/Workshop.io/pages/Instruction.md

 ## Files

----

 ### Upload Files

-You can upload files by using drag and drop or searching for your directory.
+Upload files by using drag and drop or searching for your directory.
-The number of files to upload at once is limited to 5 and there is no limit on file size.

 ![img](./assets/images/lyme/upload_1.png)

-Once the file upload is completed, you can locate the file in your directory when you refresh the page.
+Once the file upload is completed, refresh the page to check the new file in your directory.

 You can search the file using its name.
 ![img](./assets/images/lyme/file_1.png)